Aristote-code/alx-zero_day/0x03-git/README.md

 I added all the new files to Git and committed my changes with the message "Starting to code today, so cool" before pushing to GitHub.

 Task 3: Collaboration is the base of a company
 In this task, I worked with a partner to collaborate on a project.
 We created a branch named update_script and added a script file named 98.
-We also added our team's task progress to a README.md file and made sure to push our changes to GitHub.
+We also added our team's task progress to a README.md file and made sure to push our changes to GitHub...edited